How to Start a Real Estate Career | An Agent Success Series

 Real estate is one of the few careers where your emotional state directly affects your income.
 A bad week isn’t just unpleasant; it can stall your pipeline for a month.

-These two articles cover what most training programs skip entirely: how to handle the emotional side of commission-based income, and how to build a career that fits the way you’re naturally wired rather than forcing yourself into someone else’s mold.
+These two articles cover what most training programs skip entirely.
+One addresses the emotional side of commission-based income.
+The other helps you build a career that fits the way you’re naturally wired.

 9. Real Estate Agent Stress Requires Skills Nobody Taught You Anxiety, self-doubt, and frustration are normal in this business.
 They’re signs that you’re in a career that demands self-awareness and the ability to manage your own responses, and nobody taught you those skills in licensing school.